almothana05/Capstone/README.md

 - *Description:* Finalizes the purchase and processes payment for the cart.
 - *Path Parameter:*
   - cartId: ID of the cart to pay for.
-- *Response:* Confirmation of successful payment or failure details.

----

-## 📘 Notes

-- All endpoints assume a RESTful design.
-- Ensure appropriate authentication if needed (not covered in this documentation).
-- Input validation and error responses may vary based on implementation.